-Override votes can be a polarizing, which is not surprising when people’s money is at stake.
+Why should I add to my property taxes?
+Doesn’t it just make more sense to pay more in fees?
+Your property taxes are tax deductible.
+Fees are not.
 On a pre-tax basis, the proposed override will cost the average taxpayer $254 per year, about 70 cents per day, based on the average property assessment of $368,000 in Franklin.
 Passage of the ballot question would add 69 cents to the tax rate, or $.69 per $1,000 of the assessed value of your home.
-That’s the out-of-pocket cost, but please also keep in mind that your local property tax payments are deductible federally.
+If the override fails, some athletic fees will increase more than the average annual tax cost of the override!

 An excellent brochure has been developed that attempts to answer common questions and provides a chart of what services will be affected by the outcome of the override vote.
 You can view and download the brochure at: http://franklinschoolcommittee.wordpress.com/override-brochure/